ticotaco72/opentk/src/Generator.Converter/README.md

   -o, --output-file    The path to the output file.
 Defaults to stdout if no path is provided.

   -i, --input-files    Required.
-A list of the Khronos XML files to parse into OpenTK XML.
+A list of the Khronos XML files to parse into osuTK XML.
 Remote resources in the form of URLs are supported.

   --help               Display this help screen.